bespon/bespon_website/docs/spec_overview.md

 unquoted non-ASCII code points.

 Implementations should also provide an option to disable unquoted strings.
-This can be useful when it is desirable to avoid any potential for ambiguity.
+This can be useful when it is desirable to avoid absolutely any potential for ambiguity.

 ### Quoted inline strings